danielnelson37/problem-set-2_1/fellow-submissions/stephanie-smith.md

 ## Types, Values, and Operators

 1. What is _unary operator_?
 Give an example of one.
-  - A unary operator is an operator that uses a single operand, such as a plus, dash, or exclamation point, to perform an operation.
+  - A unary operator is an operator that uses a single operand, such as a unary plus, or logical not, to perform an operation.
 Example: i++;

 2. What is a _binary operator_?
 Give an example of one.
   - A binary operator requires two operands to fulfill a condition.
 Example: 3 + 4;